 Key Highlights

 Debentures are equivalent to conventional bonds, but they are not guaranteed.
 And they are unsecured debt types with no collateral or assets.
 The issuer's credit rating is the only criterion for investors to choose between investments.
 Although interchangeable, "bond" and "debenture" differ slightly.
-Bonds are backed by collateral or assets, as opposed to debentures.
+Here’s how:

 When comparing debentures to shares, it's essential to understand their fundamental differences.
 Debentures are a form of debt, while shares represent ownership in a company.
 This means that debenture holders are creditors, whereas shareholders are partial owners of the company.